 Mr. Fink developed his national reputation by building a remarkable record of obtaining acquittals in the areas of criminal tax and white-collar crimes.
 Through his unmatched negotiating skills, he has favorably settled thousands of civil cases against government agencies and has also been able to convince government agents and attorneys to forgo criminal charges and civilly resolve many cases.

-For twenty-five years, Mr. Fink has been an Adjunct Professor of Law at New York University Law School’s Graduate Tax Program, teaching the course on Civil and Criminal Tax Penalties.
-In addition, Mr. Fink was a Visiting Professor of United States tax law at the University of Peking in Beijing, China, and is a nationwide lecturer via government television, teaching civil and criminal tax procedures to attorneys and agents of the Department of Justice and the Internal Revenue Service.
+For twenty-five years, Mr. Fink has been an Adjunct Professor at New York University Law School’s Graduate Tax Program, teaching the course on Civil and Criminal Tax Penalties.
+In addition, Mr. Fink was a Visiting Professor of United States tax law at the University of Peking in Beijing, China, and is a nationwide lecturer teaching civil and criminal tax procedures to attorneys and agents of the Department of Justice and the Internal Revenue Service.

-Mr. Fink lectures frequently at tax and criminal symposia, and appears regularly as a commentator on radio, television, and in newspapers.
-In addition, he has served as Chairman of numerous committees of the American Bar Association, the New York State Bar Association, and the New York County Lawyers’ Association.
+In addition, he has served as chairman of numerous committees of the American Bar Association, the New York State Bar Association, and the New York County Lawyers’ Association.
 Mr. Fink has served on the Advisory Committee to the Tax Division of the United States Department of Justice and was the Co-Chairman of the IRS Northeast Regional Bar Liaison.
-He has testified as an expert witness on the Internal Revenue Service’s investigative powers before subcommittees of both Houses of Congress and has testified before the New York State Assembly’s Ways and Means Committee on tax legislation.
+He has testified as an expert witness on the Internal Revenue Service’s investigative powers before subcommittees of both houses of Congress and has testified before the New York State Assembly’s Ways and Means Committee on tax legislation.